AlinCqe/eMAG-scraper/README.md

 eMAG uses three different methods to show items:
  1. Static elements in the initial HTML
  2. A hidden endpoint with up to 100 items (these seem to be some kind of recommended/trend items)
- 3. A second endpoint that contains all or the remaining items (possibly the full product list)
+ 3. A second endpoint that contains all the remaining items (maybe the full product list, im not sure)

 ## Tools & Methods